Federation of Dutch Trade Unions: Activities

 The most important function of FNV are the collective bargaining negotiations, on wages and secondary working conditions, it holds with the employers' federations.
 It also advises government through the Social Economic Council in which other trade unions, employers' organizations and government appointed experts also have seats.

 The Collective Labour Agreement (CAO) is an important instrument used by the FNV to represent the interests of employees and ensure their employment conditions.
 Over two million employees in the Netherlands are covered by a CAO negotiated by the FNV, which represents the interests of workers in various sectors.

 In addition to negotiating collective labour agreements, the FNV also provides extensive individual legal assistance to its members in cases involving work or income-related issues.
 Workers who find themselves in a conflict with their employers can rely on legal support from FNV lawyers.

 Another service offered by the FNV to its members is assistance in cases of personal injury and occupational diseases.
 Employees who suffer injuries during their work or are affected by diseases resulting from their profession can count on the expertise of the FNV to defend their rights.

 Furthermore, the FNV provides the FNV Belastingservice (FNV Tax Service), an ISO-certified service department that works for all unions affiliated with the FNV.
 Around 4,250 volunteers handled approximately 215,000 tax returns for FNV members in 2016.
 These volunteers are trained by 350 instructors who receive annual updates themselves.
 As a result, the FNV Belastingservice is the largest tax consultant service in the Netherlands.

 Organisation

 The FNV is both a labour union (consisting of different sectors) as well as a labour federation (with affiliated independent unions).
 Both these sectors and affiliated unions are represented in the FNV parliament, which is directly elected by the membership.
 The number of seats per sector/affiliated union is determined by their membership in proportion to the total membership of the FNV.
 The parliament represents the membership, creates "overarching" policy and oversees the board.
 The parliament also elects the board (except the chairman, who is directly elected by the membership).
-The current chairman is Tuur Elzinga.
+The current chairman is Hans Spekman.